 Cluster Fly - Cluster flies have checkered marks on their bodies.
 They move slower than house flies.
 When at rest, their wings would overlap.
 They are called cluster flies because they like to live in clusters along with the windows of houses on a warm, sunny wall.

-Black fly – Black flies are annoying, little insects that bite.
+Black fly - Black flies are annoying, little insects that bite.
 They are capable of sucking blood.
 They also pose a threat to livestock because they transmit a number of diseases to animals.
 Fortunately, the do not transfer diseases to humans.
-Black flies are 5 to 25 mm in length and are black in colour.
+Black flies are 5 to 25 mm in length and are black in color.
 Most female black flies need to feed on blood for the development of eggs.

 Flies inside the house most definitely came from the outside, and as such, protective measures should be made to prevent them from getting inside homes and buildings.
 Seal cracks around windows and doors.
 Install screens around windows if you cannot have it closed at all times.
 You can also use sticky flypapers to catch some of them, though this will not solve the problem entirely.
 A good fly swatter can also come in handy.